MicrosoftDocs/dataexplorer-docs/kusto/access-control/index.md

 ## Authentication

-To programmatically authenticate with your database, a client must communicate with [Microsoft Entra ID](/azure/active-directory/fundamentals/active-directory-whatis) and request an access token specific to Azure Data Explorer.
+To programmatically authenticate, a client must communicate with [Microsoft Entra ID](/azure/active-directory/fundamentals/active-directory-whatis) and request an access token specific to the Kusto service.
 Then, the client can use the acquired access token as proof of identity when issuing requests to your database.

 The main authentication scenarios are as follows: